poped2006/ssh-server/README.md

 # ssh-server

-## 1. Installing SSH Server Managment Instraction:
+## 1. Installing SSH Server Managment Instruction:
 ### Compatible With CentOS 7
 this Platform runs with several script that can control time and limits each user to login once at a time